Investigator’s Brochure (IB)

 Always indicate in the cover letter where the Reference Safety Information is located.

-For an IMP with a marketing authorization (MA) in the EU, which is used according to the MA, the RSI should be section 4.8 of the SmPC.
+For an IMP with a marketing authorization (MA) in the EU, which is used according to the MA, section 4.8 of the SmPC can be used as RSI.